X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: xLSTM-based Vehicle Trajectory Prediction

 \subsection{Overall Framework}

+This section defines the proposed trajectory prediction framework, illustrated in Fig. \ref{fig:xLSTM_architecture}.
+The model features an encoder-decoder structure, where an sLSTM encoder processes the sequential position of each vehicle to represent the temporal evolution of trajectories. sLSTM extends vanilla LSTM with exponential gating, scalar memory updates, and recurrent memory mixing, enabling sequential state tracking as evident in \cite{xLSTM}.
+In contrast, mLSTM employs parallelizable matrix memory without hidden-to-hidden recurrence, enabling scalability while trading sequential mixing.
+Additionally, sLSTM was employed by Kraus et al. \cite{xLSTM_mixer} in xLSTM-Mixer for multivariate time series to capture complex temporal relationships, highlighting the unsuitability of mLSTM due to their independent treatment of the sequence elements \cite{xLSTM_mixer}, making sLSTM better suited for trajectory prediction in our setting.

-In this section, the trajectory prediction framework is defined and illustrated in Fig. \ref{fig:xLSTM_architecture}.
-The proposed model architecture features an encoder-decoder structure, where an sLSTM encoder block processes the sequential position of each vehicle in the traffic scenario to represent the temporal evolution of historical trajectories.
-To model social interactions, the encoded vectors are forwarded to GAT to extract the attention scores of the vehicles involved and create a context vector.
-The decoding layer predicts the future trajectory of the target vehicle using the extracted context and target vehicle encoding.
-Our architecture uses the strengths of social modeling, first introduced by Mo et al. \cite{two_channel}, and differs in two significant aspects: an xLSTM encoder is employed to capture the long-term dependencies better, and a physics-based kinematics model is introduced to generate more plausible trajectories.
+To model social interactions, the encoded vectors are forwarded to a GAT to compute the attention scores among vehicles and create a context vector.
+The future trajectory of the target vehicle, conditioned on the target encoding and social context, is then predicted using an LSTM decoder.
+The LSTM decoder ensures stable and efficient autoregressive predictions, as more complex variants such as sLSTM did not produce additional benefits for short-horizon prediction.
+This design choice of using an sLSTM as the encoder and an LSTM as the decoder is motivated by their theoretical properties and subsequently validated through empirical evaluation in Section \ref{sec:ablation}.
+Our architecture leverages the strengths of social modeling, first introduced by Mo et al. \cite{two_channel}, and differs in two significant aspects: an xLSTM encoder for improved modeling of long-term dependencies, and the integration of a physics-based kinematics model to generate physically plausible trajectories.